TrustTheVote-Project/VoteTrackerPlus/bin/README.md

   ('Cory Booker', 0)
   ('Ron DeSantis', 0)
 ```
-FYI - with -v4 and RCV contests, how each specific voter's selection gets re-directed from the last place loosing candidate to their next choice candidate is printed, offering full transparency to RVC contests.
+FYI - with -v4 and RCV contests, how each specific voter's ranked choice selection gets re-directed from the last place loosing candidate to their next choice candidate is printed, offering full transparency to RVC contests.

 ### 5) Development cycle